 As you’re planning the trip of a lifetime, remember to run the dates by your boss, coworkers, and clients, and plan for upcoming projects accordingly.
 You should also set boundaries and expectations around your vacation (i.e. do you intend to be offline the whole time, or are you planning to check emails at night?)
 The last thing you want after a trip is come back to the office and receive dirty looks from coworkers.
 So set the expectations up front!

 3. Book your accommodation

 If you haven’t done so already, now’s the time to book your stay.
-I’ve found that hotels and Airbnbs are cheapest at least a month in advance, so plan accordingly!
-Here are some promo codes for my go-to sites that you can use to save money:
+I’ve found that hotels and vacation rentals are cheapest at least a month in advance, so plan accordingly!
+Here are some of my go-to sites that you can use to save money on accommodation: